moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

     method := self remoteEntity: #Method withPrefix: #Demo.
 ```

-> In some case, it may be necessary to define remote trait.
-Use the method `#remoteTrait:withPrefix:` on the generator
+> In some cases, it may be necessary to define remote traits.
+Use the method `#remoteTrait:withPrefix:` on the generator.

 ### Define remote hierarchy

-To represent the relation of containment of a package on an interface we use the trait `#TPackageable` (see [Introducing traits](#introducing-traits)).
+To represent the relation of containment of a package on an interface, we use the trait `#TPackageable` (see [Introducing traits](#introducing-traits)).
-Because there is only one trait with this name in the submetamodels, we can use the notation with the symbol instead of defining it in a variable in the "defineEntities" section.
+Because there is only one trait with this name in the submetamodels, we can use the notation with the symbol instead of defining it in a variable in the "defineEntities" section:

 ```st
 DemoInterfaceMetamodelGenerator>>#defineHierarchy